 Did you know that nearly 60% of all web traffic comes from Google?
 There is a lot of competition in this busy space.

-Bearing this in mind, you have no excuse for ignoring SEO.
+Bearing this in mind, you have no excuse for ignoring SEO marketing.
 Don’t panic, it’s not half as complicated as it sounds.
-Mastering SEO will boost your business profile and attract more online traffic, so bear with us and read on for a quick how-to guide.
+Mastering on-page SEO will boost your business profile and attract more online traffic, so read on and learn more in our Beginner’s Guide to SEO.

 Bear in mind that Google is a fickle beast and you could easily get caught up in ‘beating’ its algorithms.
 Instead, take the time to focus on growing your brand by producing clear, engaging content.